Dutch Schultz: In popular culture

 Several actors have portrayed Dutch Schultz in film and television: Vic Morrow in Portrait of a Mobster (1961), Vincent Gardenia in Mad Dog Coll (1961), James Remar in The Cotton Club (1984), Dustin Hoffman in Billy Bathgate (1991), Lance Henriksen in The Outfit (1993), and Tim Roth in Hoodlum (1997).

 On television, in the 1959 The Untouchables episodes "Vincent 'Mad Dog' Coll", "The Dutch Schultz Story" and "Jack 'Legs' Diamond", Schultz was played by Lawrence Dobkin.
 He was portrayed by John Dennis in ten episodes of The Lawless Years from 1959 to 1961.
 These episodes included: "The Dutch Schultz Story", "The Jack 'Legs' Diamond Story", "Louy K, part two: 'Sing Sing'", "Louy K, part three: 'Birth of the Organization'", "Louy K, part four: 'Heyday of the Organization'", "Louy K, part five: 'The Disintegration'", "Ginny", "The 'Mad Dog' Coll Story, part one", "The 'Mad Dog' Coll Story, part two", and "Ike, the Novelty King".
 In the 1993–1994 series The Untouchables, he was portrayed by Si Osborne in the 1993 episode "Attack on New York".
 In the 2015 AMC series The Making of the Mob: New York, he was played by Christopher Morrow.

+In the Naked City episode The Fault in Our Stars, a Beat poet recites a fragment of Schultz' last words.

 On November 18, 2020, a PBS Secrets of the Dead episode entitled "Gangster's Gold" premiered which detailed the investigation and the hunt for Schultz's lost treasure.
 In July 2022, an episode of Expedition Unknown, titled "The Bootlegger's Millions", focused on Schultz and his treasure.